The Great North Wood

 The area were Garthorne Road Nature Reserve is now was wooded and called Forest Wood and a small part of the much larger Great North Wood that stretched from New Cross (Hatcham) to just north of Croydon and from Sydenham to Streatham.

-The wood is a important been rich in wildlife and natural heritage resource an effective ‘green lung’ providing ecosystems services as cleaner air for all and a place for people to relax and enjoy and mental well-being.
+The woods are an important natural resource, rich in wildlife and heritage.
+They serve as an effective ‘green lung,’ providing ecosystem services such as cleaner air for everyone and a tranquil space for relaxation, enjoyment, and mental well-being.

-The former Friends of the Great North Wood produced an leaflet about the Great North Wood and a map of the existing sites and further information and is available for sale priced at £1 plus postage for further details contact the Friends of Garthorne Road Nature Reserve by E-mail: garthorne.reserve@gmail.com .
-All the money raised goes to purchasing tools and equipment to further improve the biodiversity of the reserve.
+The former Friends of the Great North Wood have created a leaflet detailing the area, complete with a map of existing sites and additional information.
+It is available for purchase at £1, plus postage.
+For more details, please contact the Friends of Garthorne Road Nature Reserve via email: garthorne.reserve@gmail.com.
+The map is also available at the information stall during Open Days.
+Additional details can be obtained by visiting the London Wildlife Trust website.
+All proceeds are used to purchase tools and equipment that enhance the biodiversity of the reserve.

 Croydon Canal